logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Adding a Practitioner
 ----------------------

+See the definition of a `Practitioner <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#practitioner>`_ if you are not sure what data should be added as a practitioner to the PMHC MDS.

 You can view a practitioner's details through :ref:`find-practitioner` on the **Data Entry** tab, by following these steps: